Furmissile/scurrypy/README.md

 While this wrapper is mainly used for various squirrel-related shenanigans, it can also be used for more generic bot purposes.

 ## Features
-* Command and event handling
+* Command, and event handling
+* Unix shell-style wildcards for component routing
 * Declarative style using decorators
 * Supports both legacy and new features
 * Respects Discord’s rate limits

 ## Notes & Early Status
 * This is an early version — feedback, ideas, and contributions are very welcome!
 That said, there may be bumps along the way, so expect occasional bugs and quirks.